hashicorp/terraform-website/content/source/docs/github-actions/configuration/index.html.md

 * [`TF_CLI_ARGS_name`](https://www.terraform.io/docs/commands/environment-variables.html#tf_cli_args-and-tf_cli_args_name)
 * `TF_WORKSPACE`

 Other environment variables may be configured to pass data into Terraform backends and providers.
-If the data is sensitive, consider using [secrets](#secrets) instead.
+If the data is sensitive, consider referencing [secrets](#secrets) instead of directly including the values.